Applying to college during a pandemic can feel overwhelming – but it doesn’t have to be, if you stay organized and tackle one task at a time.

 Include deadlines and each component of the application – and check those off as you collect them.
 For example, you’ll need to know the type of application the college uses (Common Application, Coalition, ApplyTexas or its own application); deadlines; application materials (transcript, recommendation letter, fee); and how many essays and supplements the school requires.

 Some colleges might have a separate application for academic or merit-based scholarships, so add this information to your spreadsheet.
-(For example, when you apply to St. Edward’s, there’s no separate merit scholarship application, and you’ll be considered automatically based on your admission application.
-You should still fill out the FAFSA to be considered for need-based aid, though.)
+(For example, when you apply to St. Edward’s, there’s no separate merit scholarship application, and you’ll be considered automatically based on your admission application.)
+You should still fill out the FAFSA to be considered for need-based aid.
+If you are an international student, you will go through a different process, which can be found here.

 Add your deadlines to whatever kind of calendar you use – online or hard copy.